crazyyy/wp-framework/wp-content/plugins/debugpress/readme.txt

 Open the WordPress 'Settings' menu, there you will find 'DebugPress' panel.

 == Changelog ==
+= 3.7.0.1 (2024.01.24) =
+* Fix: issue with the plugin version number

+= 3.7 (2024.01.23) =
+* Edit: changes related to WordPress and PHP code standards
+* Edit: updated Query object for page query conditionals
+* Edit: updated Dev4Press Library Query detection versions
+* Fix: few compare statements written as assignment

+= 3.6 (2023.12.15) =
+* Edit: Increase Kint Library depth levels to 12
+* Edit: Kint Pretty Print Library 5.1.0
+* Fix: Small issue with getting the OPCache version when not allowed by the server

+= 3.5.1 (2023.11.18) =
+* Fix: Internal debug to error log remain in the source code

+= 3.5 (2023.11.06) =
+* New: Tracker logs the trace for each HTTP API request made
+* New: Tracker executes action for every completed HTTP API request
+* New: AJAX Tracker executes action for every completed Admin AJAX request
+* New: HTTP API log shows the trace and timestamps for each request
+* New: Popup tools links to the coreActivity events and logs
+* New: Popup header shows icons for tabs with labels with improved sizing
+* New: Popup tabs show label or icon only, depending on the screen size
+* Fix: Trace information for tracker HTTP API request was lost

+= 3.4.1 (2023.10.15) =
+* Fix: Function `apache_get_version` not working on every server

+= 3.4 (2023.10.06) =
+* New: Updated some plugin system requirements
+* Edit: KINT now loads own helper d() and s() functions
+* Edit: Various styling improvements and tweaks
+* Edit: Improved organization of the print libraries now moved to vendor directory
+* Fix: MySQL tools panel showing error if the server information can't be retrieved
+* Fix: Problem with the Info method for getting server IP in some cases
+* Fix: Few more issues with Info method for getting database information

 = 3.3 (2023.07.03) =
 * New: Support for more versions of the Dev4Press Library
 * New: System tab shows additional information about Apache